18 min read

 - Let localEnv be the LexicalEnvironment of calleeContext.

-- If thisMode is strict, let thisValue be thisArgument.
+- If thisMode is strict, then a.
+Let thisValue be thisArgument.

 - Assert: localEnv is a Function Environment Record.